The Occupation of the American Mind: 2019 Screening in Takoma Park, MD

 Benjamin F. Kramer, a member of the Maryland House of Delegates, condemned the city's sponsorship of the film, saying: "What is next on the agenda ...
 Should we reflect on 1933 Germany for just a little guidance? ...
 Perhaps soon you will require your Jewish business owners to place Stars of David on their storefronts so that later it will be easier to identify them and smash their windows, or perhaps just a government promoted synagogue burning or two ... after all, it’s just the Jews."
-Peter Franchot, Maryland's chief financial officer, also expressed opposition to the film's screening and its content.
+Peter Franchot, Maryland's comptroller, also expressed opposition to the film's screening and its content.
 He said the "city council need to make the call today to cancel this showing and relegate this movie—and its anti-Semitic values—back to the dark fringes of our society."
 Eight out of the nine members of the Montgomery County Council similarly asked for cancelling the screening of the documentary as they said the film was anti-Jewish.
 Tom Hucker, the only member of the council who did not sign the request, said that he was not comfortable doing so when he had not seen the film yet.

 Ron Halber, the executive director of the Jewish Community Relations Council of Greater Washington, who preferred not to participate in the screening, said, "We have a city that has decided to spend taxpayer dollars on a discredited film that is anti-Semitic in nature."
 He added that the film "could have been written by the Hamas propaganda playbook."

 Benjamin Douglas, a member of Jewish Voice For Peace of DC Metro, while noting that the JCRC does not speak for all Jewish people, said: "we want people to watch the movie and decide for themselves".

-Zainab Chaudry the Maryland Director for the Council on American–Islamic Relations said, "If we shut down debate, then we're basically saying it's my way or the highway, and that's not government's place to say that."
+Zainab Chaudry, the Maryland Director for the Council on American–Islamic Relations, said "If we shut down debate, then we're basically saying it's my way or the highway, and that's not government's place to say that."